 - Liver.
-When fluid accumulates in the liver, it may cause abdominal problems.
-These include discomfort in the upper right part of your abdomen, a sense of fullness after eating, loss of appetite, nausea, or vomiting.
+When fluid builds up in the liver, it may cause stomach problems.
+These include discomfort in the upper right part of your belly, a sense of fullness after eating, loss of appetite, nausea, or vomiting.

 Other Heart Failure Symptoms

 - Decreased alertness and difficulty concentrating

 - Rapid or irregular heartbeat (a feeling of pounding or your heart “skipping beats”)